-10. Modifications to the PRM should be instituted, as outlined in Section 5 of Attachment 1, to provide a more appropriate reserve for electricity capacity supply side resources during the moments of the most stressed grid.

-11. Continued authorizations for supply side procurement by PG&E, SCE, and SDG&E should be instituted, as outlined in Section 6 of Attachment 1, to ensure adequate capacity is procured and secured to meet the appropriate capacity need to avert the potential for rotating outages.
+- 13. Modifications to the PRM should be instituted, as outlined in Section 5 of Attachment 1, to provide a more appropriate reserve for electricity capacity supply side resources during the moments of the most stressed grid. - 14.
+Continued authorizations for supply side procurement by PG&E, SCE, and SDG&E should be instituted, as outlined in Section 6 of Attachment 1, to ensure adequate capacity is procured and secured to meet the appropriate capacity need to avert the potential for rotating outages.
 The net costs associated with this procurement should be passed through to all benefiting customers consistent with the existing cost allocation mechanism.
 PG&E, SCE, and SDG&E should be directed to continue their procurement efforts and endeavor to meet and exceed their respective incremental procurement targets to achieve this effective 17.5% PRM for the months of concern.
 All procurement contracts should be submitted to Energy Division via a Tier 1 advice on a continuing basis, except for contracts for incremental gas generation of five years or more and incremental imports.
 Contracts of five years or more for incremental generation at existing gas power plants should be submitted to Energy Division via a Tier 3 Advice Letter.
-Contracts for fossil-fuel development at new sites will not be considered.
-However, contracts for redevelopment or repowering at existing electric generation sites would be considered and should be submitted via Application, regardless of contract length.
-Tier 1 Advice Letters are not required, but may be submitted, for incremental imports, provided the IOUs remain within the "hard cap" procurement limits for supply-side generation and storage resources discussed in Section 6 of Attachment 1.

-12. PG&E, SCE, and SDG&E should utilize unspent funds from their existing DR budgets adopted in D.17-12-003, to the extent existing funds are available.
-To the extent that any tariff amendments are necessary to effectuate the DR program changes ordered in this decision, those changes should be documented in a Tier 1 Advice Letter, as well as the process for transferring balances within the IOU's the Demand Response Programs Balancing Account and Base Revenue Requirement Balancing Account for this purpose.
+Contracts for fossil-fuel development at new sites or for redevelopment or full repowering at existing or mothballed electric generation sites will not be considered.
+Tier 1 ALs are not required, but may be submitted, for incremental imports, provided the IOUs remain within the "hard cap" procurement limits for supply-side generation and storage resources discussed in Section 6 of Attachment 1. - 15.
+PG&E, SCE, and SDG&E should utilize unspent funds from their existing DR budgets adopted in D.17-12-003, to the extent existing funds are available.
+To the extent that any tariff amendments are necessary to permit use of existing DR balancing accounts to effectuate the DR program changes ordered in this decision, those changes should be documented in a Tier 1 AL, as well as the process for transferring balances within the IOU's the Demand Response Programs Balancing Account and Base Revenue Requirement Balancing Account for this purpose.